armijnhemel/devicecode/doc/design_fcc_downloads.md

 Some these were mainly created to serve advertisements.

-Automatically querying the main FCC website is not doable: it is very slow and output is ugly.
+Automatically querying the main FCC website is not doable: it is very slow and output is ugly, so it is hard to automatically process results.

 ## Storing FCC data

 Because there is not a 1:1 correlation between FCC ids and devices the FCC data is stored separately from devices in a subdirectory with the name of the FCC id.
+Some devices that combine different components that each of a separate FCC id can have multiple FCC ids associated with them.

 ## Processing FCC data